-Canadian Livestock Transport Canadian Livestock Transport Certification Program www.livestocktransport.ca 519-829-2242
+Canadian Livestock Transport Certification Program www.livestocktransport.ca 519-829-2242

-Tom McNabb Certified: February 20, 2019
+Tom McNabb

-Expires: February 20, 2022

-Certified to haul: Certificate: #27364983742
+Certified to haul: Cattle/Sheep Certified: February 20, 2019 Expires: February 20, 2022 Certificate: #27364983742

-Cattle/Sheep Trainer: Peter Billings
+Trainer: Peter Billings

 Auditors must ask the trucker if they have been trained by either Canadian Livestock Transport Certification Program (CLT) or BQA Transportation Certified (BQAT) and review their CLT or BQAT certificate.
 The expiry date or issue date on the certificate should be reviewed to ensure the certification is current.
 Certification for CLT is required every 3 years to be current.
 Every commercial carrier shall provide training to livestock transporters as per CFIA's Transportation Regulations, which shall include animal behavior, handling, monitoring, and contingency planning.
 If the trucker can not provide the certification card with a current date, then no points will be awarded as the training can not be verified.